 And with that strong demand comes an equally strong opportunity for martial arts schools to maintain and grow their business by running their own summer day camps.
 Still on the fence?
 Read on and we’ll explain why organizing camps can help your school in 3 key areas: Cash Flow, Retention, and Prospecting.

 Prior to Covid-19, the market size of the summer camp sector was increasing rapidly, growing from $2.91 billion in 2011 to $3.91 billion in 2019, according to IBISWorld.
 You read that right – ONE BILLION dollars of growth in less than a decade.

 While summer camps took an inevitable hit in 2020, they bounced back slightly last year.
 And in 2022, CNN Business noted that summer camp demand is heavily outweighing supply due to numerous camps closing permanently during Covid-19.
 Camps are out of space, with people waitlisted in hopes of getting in.

 So let’s put this simply: parents with money to spend, scrambling to find summer activities for their kids and get them out of the house, are desperate for options.
 There’s no better opportunity to maintain your business’ cash flow through the summer months than to meet this very real and pressing need for day camps.

 Summer can be a scary time for a martial arts business owner – between family vacations, sports and other activities, there’s an increased risk of attrition with students who are being pulled in many directions and away from your school.
-But instead of potentially losing them to summer camps and athletics, why not step up and position yourself AS the place for them to spend their summer days?
+But instead of potentially losing them to other programs, why not step up and position yourself AS the place for them to spend their summer days?